jdillard/personal-site/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 </select>{% endraw %}
 ```

-## Using html_context Variables
+## 3. Using html_context Variables

+Passing in custom configuration overrides at runtime can come in handy when
-To take advantage of custom configuration overrides at runtime, add flags to the
+deploying to different environments.
+To take advantage of custom configuration
-`sphinx-build` command:
+overrides at runtime, add `html_context` flags to the `sphinx-build` command:

 ```
 sphinx-build -E -b html \